List of The Late Show with Stephen Colbert episodes

-The Late Show with Stephen Colbert is an American late-night talk show and it airs weeknights at 11:35 pm Eastern/10:35 pm Central on CBS in the United States.
-The hour-long show has aired since September 8, 2015, and is hosted by actor, comedian and critic Stephen Colbert, an alumnus of The Daily Show and former host of The Colbert Report.
-Louis Cato and The Late Show Band serve as the show's house band.
-A total of episodes have aired.
+episodes of The Late Show with Stephen Colbert aired from September 8, 2015, to May 21, 2026.
+The hour-long show American late-night talk show aired weeknights at 11:35 pm Eastern/10:35 pm Central on CBS in the United States, hosted by actor, comedian and critic Stephen Colbert, an alumnus of The Daily Show and former host of The Colbert Report.
+Louis Cato and The Late Show Band served as the show's house band.